Robert Letzler

 Allocate easy-to-see and -understand aspects of your app thoughtfully.

-Chapter 1 of Jon Schwabish’s Better Data Visualizations offers a hierarchy of visual attributes from pre-cognitive things that people notice immediately and aspects like element length that people understand accurately to aspects that require more thought and that people perceive less accurately.
+Chapter 1 of Jon Schwabish’s Better Data Visualizations offers a hierarchy of visual attributes.
+Graph elements range from pre-cognitive things that people notice immediately — like pops of bold color — and aspects that people understand accurately like element length to aspects that require more audience thought and that communicate less accurately.
 A similar hierarchy applies to interactives.
 Most of the details you can add through interactivity and navigation components are relatively obscure.
-Most users will only visit a few views and perhaps read the hover text for a few data points.
+The default view on the landing page is the only one every visitor will see.
+Most users will only visit a few views.
+Use obvious, easily understood elements of the graphics on your landing page to deliver the insights every reader needs.
+Use the interactive elements to empower motivated readers to answer unusual questions.

-The prioritization necessary for the explorable appendix and interactive, scrolly-telling style exposition is different.
-The linear exposition in a scrolly telling graphic offers more prime real estate and recommends a path through a series of views.
-It relieves the pressure to develop a single screen that does everything important.
-Nonetheless, users may get bored and click away from a linear presentation or seek to send colleagues a direct link to the result that speaks to them most.
+The prioritization necessary for the explorable appendix is different from what is needed for an interactive, scrolly-telling style exposition.
+Scrolly telling recommends a path through a series of views.
+It offers more prime real estate and relieves pressure to develop a single screen that does everything important.
+Nonetheless, users may get bored and click away from a linear presentation.
+Some users may value a way to share direct links to the result most relevant to their colleagues.

 Space on dropdown menus is often at a premium.